The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 A man was walking toward them, wearing jeans, a hoodie, and a coat, with his hands in his pockets.
 For unknown reasons, German took out her phone and recorded a brief video of the man — but German’s decision proved prescient.

-It was the last time the girls were seen alive, and the recordings German collected on her phone — including a chilling recording of the man’s voice — remains almost the only evidence ever released to the public in what’s become known as the Delphi murders.
+It was the last time the girls were seen alive, and the recordings German collected on her phone — including a chilling recording of the man’s voice — were virtually all police had to go on while investigating the haunting case of the Delphi murders.

 Delphi Murders Podcast